 16:30 - 18:00 - New Approaches for Shrinking Rural Areas

-The session included the key findings of ESPON ESCAPE project (European Shrinking Rural Areas Challenges, Actions and Perspectives for Territorial Governance), - diagnosis of forms of shrinking, intervention logic, governance and policy recommendations.
-Presentation of the regional typologies developed by the project.
-Video contributions from four rural areas (selected from the eight case studies carried out by the project), highlighting key issues and challenges for economic development and wellbeing associated with shrinking.
-Plenary discussion of policy challenges and suggested solutions.
+The session included the key findings of ESPON ESCAPE project (European Shrinking Rural Areas Challenges, Actions and Perspectives for Territorial Governance), including the diagnosis of forms of shrinking, intervention logic, governance and policy recommendations.
+Video contributions from four rural areas, including Finland, highlighted key issues and challenges for economic development and wellbeing associated with shrinking.

 Wednesday 14th October